“I can do everything through him who gives me strength.”

-1. List ways you have seen or heard this passage applied.
+1. Context.
+Context.
+Context.
+List ways you have seen or heard this passage applied.
 How does the context of the original passage compare to the way it is often applied?

 Example of Philippians 4:13 is often used by athletes, politicians or in the medical field.
 Philippians 4:10-12 shows that this is more about contentment and strength to endure all situations and not the ability to do all things.

-2. What top three things do you think rob us of the secret of being content?
+2. What do you consider to be the top three things that rob us of the secret of being content?

 Answers may vary.
 Examples include commercials, instant gratification/information, lottery/gambling, the de-Christianization of the world which places self at the center.

-3. Why is it important to remember that even positive situations are possible through the strength that God gives?
+3. Instead of thinking of negative situations, why is it important to remember that even positive situations are possible through the strength that God gives?

 It helps us to be humble and not rely on ourselves.

 4. “Who gives me strength.”
 While not always translated as such, this concept appears seven times in the New Testament.
 After comparing Philippians 4:13 with the following passages, explain what it means to have strength from God: Acts 9:22; Romans 4:20; Ephesians 6:10; 1 Timothy 1:12; 2 Timothy 2:1; 2 Timothy 4:17.